 You can paper over the gap with manual exports, but it doesn't scale past a few hundred orders a month.
 By the time you're at 1,000+ Printify orders, you're either tolerating wrong P&L or running a parallel spreadsheet to fix it.

-Ask it "is my Printify Premium subscription paying for itself on the SKUs I shipped this month?" and it doesn't have the context.
-An AI agent's quality is a function of the data it sees and the metrics it's been taught — and a general DTC assistant has been taught the wrong vocabulary for a POD margin conversation.
+Ask it "is my Printify Premium subscription paying for itself on the SKUs I shipped this month?" and it doesn't have the context — it never sees the Printify line items, supplier shipping, or premium-tier discounts that the answer depends on.
+An AI agent's quality is a function of the data it sees and the metrics it's been taught, and an agent fed flat cost_per_item margins will confidently reason from numbers that are 8–22% off for POD.
 Our AI agents for ecommerce analytics overview covers what's shipped versus roadmap across every major player.

 Lifetimely Shopify App pricing tiers

-• Free.
+- Free.
 Up to 50 orders/month.
-Basic P&L, 30-day data limit, no LTV modeling.
+Daily P&L, customer analytics, custom reports, and predictive LTV modeling.
 Useful as a trial or for very small stores.

-The economics are blunt: at 200 orders/month you're paying $149, and at 2,900 orders/month you're still paying $149.
-Order-tier pricing rewards stores that scale within a band and punishes stores that creep just over a threshold.
+The economics are blunt: at 600 orders/month you're paying $149, and at 2,900 orders/month you're still paying $149.
+The new $79 S tier helps the very small stores, but order-tier pricing still rewards stores that scale within a band and punishes stores that creep just over a threshold.

 For a POD-specific tier-by-tier breakdown, the math lives in our Lifetimely pricing breakdown for POD sellers.